Water Heater Service in Wenatchee

 Key indicators that a water heater may need professional attention include:

-- Insufficient hot water supply: A noticeable reduction in the availability of hot water, or experiencing lukewarm water when hot is expected, could signal several issues.
-These include a malfunctioning heating element (in electric heaters), a faulty gas control valve (in gas heaters), or a failing dip tube, which prevents cold water from being properly drawn into the tank for heating.
+- Insufficient hot water: A noticeable drop in hot water availability, or lukewarm output when hot is expected, can point to a failing heating element in electric units, a faulty gas control valve in gas units, or a compromised dip tube that prevents cold water from drawing into the tank correctly.

 How Can I Extend the Life of My Water Heater?